ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

 * Protobuf
-  - Max size in config
+  - Max size in config!
-  - Use proto2 and set `required` fields.
-In place of a timestamp, use a uint64x
+  - Fix tests!
 * Errors should return as protobuf (use protobuf enum in place of error code)
 * Config as env vars (server AND job-scheduler), not as file